laravel/docs/authentication.md

 #### User Field Customization

 By default, Laravel uses the `email` field for authorization.
-If you would like to override this, you may add a `username()` method to your `LoginController` or `RegisterController`.
+If you would like to override this, you may add a `username()` method to your `LoginController`.
 Below is an example for using `username` for authorization:

     public function username() {
         return 'username';